TDGerve/silicH2O/docs/source/getting_started.rst

     * :ref:`interpolation<Interpolation>`
     * :ref:`interference subtraction<Interference subtraction>`

-Plots and settings and results menus change based on which tool is selected.
+Plots and menus for settings and results change based on which tool is selected.

 |silich2o| processes spectra in the following order:

  `interference subtraction` → `interpolation` → `baseline correction`